vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-definition.rst

 Workshop content can be downloaded at the time the workshop instance is created.
 Provided the amount of content is not too great, this shouldn't affect startup times for the workshop instance.
 The alternative is to bundle the workshop content in a container image built from the eduk8s workshop base image.

-To download workshop content at the time the workshop instance is started, set the ``content`` field to the location of the workshop content.
+To download workshop content at the time the workshop instance is started, set the ``content.files`` field to the location of the workshop content.

 .. code-block:: yaml
-    :emphasize-lines: 10
+    :emphasize-lines: 10-11

-    apiVersion: training.eduk8s.io/v1alpha1
+    apiVersion: training.eduk8s.io/v1alpha2
     kind: Workshop
     metadata:
       name: lab-markdown-sample